d2l-ai/d2l-en/README.md

 }
 ```

+## Endorsements

+> <p>"In less than a decade, the AI revolution has swept from research labs to broad industries to every corner of our daily life.
+Dive Into Deep Learning is an excellent text on deep learning and deserves attention from anyone who wants to learn why deep learning has ignited the AI revolution – the most powerful technology force of our time."</p>
+> <b>&mdash; Jensen Huang, Founder and CEO of NVIDIA</b>

+> <p>"This is a timely, fascinating book, providing with not only a comprehensive overview of deep learning principles but also detailed algorithms with hands-on programming codes, and moreover, a state-of-the-art introduction to deep learning in computer vision and natural language processing.
+Dive into this book if you want to dive into deep learning!"</p>
+> <b>&mdash; Jiawei Han, Michael Aiken Chair Professor, University of Illinois at Urbana-Champaign</b>

+> <p>"This is a highly welcome addition to the machine learning literature, with a focus on hands-on experience implemented via the integration of Jupyter Notebooks.
+Students of deep learning should find this invaluable to become proficient in this field."</p>
+> <b>&mdash; Bernhard Schölkopf, Director at the Max Planck Institute for Intelligent Systems</b>

 ## Contribute ([learn how](https://d2l.ai/chapter_appendix-tools-for-deep-learning/contributing.html))

 This open source book has benefited from pedagogical suggestions, typo corrections, and other improvements from community contributors.
 Your help is valuable for making the book better for everyone.
 We will [acknowledge](https://d2l.ai/chapter_preface/index.html#Acknowledgments) each D2L contributor in the book and send a free book (hard copy) to the *first 100 contributors* when it is published.